 Cal Water has provided high-quality water utility services to the area served by the City of Commerce water system since 1985.

 To meet customers' needs, we use a combination of local groundwater and purchased water from the Metropolitan Water District of Southern California (MWD), which is obtained from the Colorado River and the State Water Project in northern California.
 The City of Commerce water system currently includes two active wells, 12 booster pumps, five storage tanks, and one MWD connection.
-In 2019, we replaced one station panelboard and one PLC station controller, installed 160 smart meters, and completed a SCADA system and security upgrade.

 If you have any questions, suggestions, or concerns, please contact our local Customer Center, either by phone at (323) 722-8601 or through the Contact Us page.